noahcao/Pixel2Mesh/readme.md

 | *Mean*        |         | **65.22** | **78.80** | **0.482** | **2.418** |
 | *Weighted-mean* |              | **66.56** | **80.17** | **0.439** | **2.545** |

-The original paper evaluates based on simple mean, without considering different categories containing different number of samples while some later papers use weighted-mean to calculate final performance.
+The original paper evaluates based on simple mean, without considerations of different categories containing different number of samples, while some later papers use weighted-mean to calculate final performance.
 We report results under both two metrics for caution.

-**XXXXX Evaluation**

 ### Pretrained checkpoints

-We provide scripts to transform tensorflow checkpoints into pytorch .pth files in `utils/migration`.
+* **Migrated:** We provide scripts to migrate tensorflow checkpoints into PyTorch `.pth` files in `utils/migration`.
 The checkpoint converted from official pretrained model can be downloaded [here](...).
+* **VGG backbone:** We also trained a model with almost identical settings, using VGG as backbone, with subtle different choices of camera intrinsics among [other settings](...), but the training is still running (will be added once completed).
-As we provide another backbone choice of resenet, we also provide a corresponding checkpoint [here]() (**performance xxx**).
+* **ResNet backbone:** As we provide another backbone choice of resenet, we also provide a corresponding checkpoint [here]().

+The performances of all these checkpoints are listed in the following table:

+to be added

 ## Details of improvement

 We explain some improvement of this version of implementation compared with the official version here.

-* **larger batch size:** We support larger batch size on multiple GPUs for training.
-Since Chamfer distances cannot be calculated if samples in a batch have different points, instead of resampling points, we simply upsample/downsample from the dataset.
+* **Larger batch size:** We support larger batch size on multiple GPUs for training.
+Since Chamfer distances cannot be calculated if samples in a batch with different ground-truth pointcloud, "resizing" the pointcloud is necessary.
+Instead of resampling points, we simply upsample/downsample from the dataset.
 * **Better backbone:** We enable replacing VGG by ResNet50 for model backbone.
 The training progress is more stable and final performance is higher.
 * **More stable training:** We do normalization on the deformed sphere, so that it's deformed at location $(0,0,0)$; we use a threshold activation on $z$-axis during projection, so that $z$ will always be positive or negative and never be $0$.
 These seem not to result in better performance but more stable training loss.

 ## Demo

 For a quick look around, follow the following steps:

 1. `git clone https://github.com/noahcao/Pixel2Mesh`
 2. Do the installation as instructed in the last step
-3. Download our best checkpoint [here](to be added), and extract it under your Pixel2Mesh directory
+3. Download our best checkpoint [here](to be added)
-4. Run `python --name predict --options experiments/to_be_added.yml --checkpoint to_be_added --folder datasets/examples`
+4. Run `python --name predict --options experiments/to_be_added.yml --checkpoint /path/to/your/checkpoint --folder datasets/examples`

 We provide demos generated by our implementation in `datasets/examples`.
 Here are some samples:

 [add examples]

-## Some issues
+## Some known issues

 We tried to pretrain the original mini-VGG (fewer channels than standard VGG) on ImageNet, and we release our pretrained results [here](to be added).
-However, using VGG with pretrained weights would backfire, resulting in loss turning **NaN**, for reasons we are not sure till now.
+However, using VGG with pretrained weights would backfire, resulting in loss turning **NaN**, for reasons we are not sure so far.

 ## Acknowledgements